Get insider access

 Best Samsung Earbuds

 Samsung is a huge brand that makes stylish and feature-packed earbuds for casual everyday use.
-They used to have a larger lineup with more variety, but now they only make truly wireless earbuds.
-We've tested 14 pairs of headphones from this brand and have ordered the Samsung Galaxy Buds3 Pro Truly Wireless, so we'll update our list once we've tested them.
-Until then, you'll find our picks for the best Samsung headphones you can buy today below.
+While they once had a larger lineup with more variety, they currently focus on truly wireless earbuds with plenty of advanced features like active noise cancellation (ANC) and virtual surround sound.
+We've tested 15 pairs of headphones from the brand.
+Below you'll find our picks for the best Samsung headphones you can buy today.

 Updates